Benfeitas/bioinformatics_resources/screen_tmux.md

 - `CRTL+b+"`		#split screen horizontally
 - `CTRL+b+%`		#split screen vertically
 - `CTRL+b+o`		#toggle panes
+- `tmux kill-server` #kill all sessions
+- `tmux kill-session -a` #inside a tmux session, kill all others and keep the current one

 ## Using screen
 To use screen: